 But it doesn’t have to be this way.
 Twenty years ago, anyone using a PC was taught the Control-Alt-Delete command for when the product failed because it would.
 Then Apple introduced the iMac and its simple “it just works” phrase, which was revolutionary at the time.

 I believe that the promise of AI isn’t that a lot of robots will replace humans but that we’ll rethink our relationship with technology.
 AI has created a lot of opportunities to pause, focus on the original problem, and completely rethink the answer.
 We no longer need to focus on fixing the solution that failed.

 Having a clear picture of your pipeline and forecast allows you to run your business intelligently.
 Proactive relationship management provides you with in-depth analytical data to look at every aspect of your sales process and funnel.
 This is where the power of artificial intelligence shines.

-Knowing which types of prospects end up stalling, or become uninterested, helps you laser focus on your ideal target customer instead of wasting time going after ‘everyone’ who ‘might’ be a good fit.
-Equally important, knowing who to follow up with, and when, helps your teams prioritize their efforts for the biggest impact to your business.
+Knowing which types of prospects end up stalling or become uninterested helps you laser focus on your ideal target customer instead of wasting time going after ‘everyone’ who ‘might’ be a good fit.
+Equally important, knowing who to follow up with and when helps your teams prioritize their efforts for the biggest impact on your business.